History¶

 - It should be possible to use hexadecimal numbers

-- Legal JSON should be accepted
+- Syntactically valid JSON should be accepted

 - Allow other configurations to be included